Will Crypto Go Back Up or Continue Its Slide?

 Will Crypto Go Back Up and Recover?

-Cryptocurrencies have been the market darling of 2020 and 2021.
+Cryptocurrencies have been a market darling throughout the pandemic.
 And as a result, new digital currencies and non-fungible tokens (NFTs) are popping up each and every day.
 It’s hard to keep track of them all.

 Yet, almost every crypto analyst will point to Bitcoin’s performance as a key indicator for the crypto market overall.
 And who can blame them?
 Bitcoin is the largest, most prominent cryptocurrency in the world.
 It’s the crown jewel of cryptocurrencies.

 And more recently, Bitcoin has taken one hit after another.
-Specifically, it dropped below $30,000 for the first time since January of 2021.
-The all-time high of $64,828.14 in April was completely erased.
+Specifically, its currently trading around $40,000.
+The all-time high of $68,990.90 is a thing of the past.

 So, will crypto go back up or is Bitcoin’s slide a sign of the times to come?
 One thing is for sure, volatility is extremely high at the moment.
-But Bitcoin seems to be regaining momentum as it’s hovering around $35,000 with a market cap of $645 billion.
+But Bitcoin seems to be regaining momentum after a difficult start to the new year.

 Will it completely recover and push to new all-time highs in the near future?
 That’s another question altogether.
 And most analysts believe it has a long road ahead and many roadblocks to consider.